Jacky161/magpieCTF-2025-Writeups/Web/The Notebook's Secret/README.md

 Seems like we do have some backup files!
 We can list the files in that folder to see a suspicious looking ".keys" folder.
 Inside this folder is supposed to lie an SSH private key which belongs to ckrypto's user.
 I would show you but seems like someone deleted it so I can't grab an image of it to show here.

+EDIT: Apparently I'm trolling and according to the official writeup, the key is in `/home/rhash/.local/share/research_data`.
+I apparently forgot this in between me solving the challenge and writing this writeup.
+Just note the rest of this writeup is unedited and the challenge (likely) wasn't actually broken.

 ![Directory listing of the empty backup folder](img/JupyterNotebook_sabotaged.png)

 Actually, if you want the true story, this folder was also completely empty when I first attempted the challenge.
 What I actually did back then was to inject my own SSH key into rhash's .ssh folder and SSHed in that way.
 I used this python snippet to do just that.